-You can make a voluntary disclosure in a few different ways.
+There are several options available for making a voluntary disclosure.
 HMRC accepts disclosures online through its Digital Disclosure Service.
 This is a convenient way of informing HMRC of a mistake so they can process and assess it.
-The Contractual Disclosure Facility (CDF) form is used if you need to admit any involvement in tax fraud.

 If HMRC asks for additional information, you may need to provide annual accounts, bank statements and bookkeeping records.
-It’s always best to be as transparent and cooperative as possible here.
-This ensures the process is as disruption-free to your business as it can be.
+It’s best to be as transparent and cooperative as possible so that the process is as disruption-free to your business as it can be.

 Penalties for mistakes

 You may be hit with a penalty if the mistake or omission was due to careless or deliberate behaviour.
 The consequences of not reporting a mistake on your tax return could be even greater.
 That’s why it’s always best to make a voluntary disclosure as soon as you realise that there is a problem!
 While making a voluntary disclosure may be an uncomfortable process, it’s much better to get it done and out of the way.

 Learn more about our online accounting services for businesses.
 Call 020 3355 4047 to chat to the team, and get an instant online quote.